-Human Anatomy and Physiology II Lecture & Lab - 4 Credits Prerequisite: Required BIOL 2210C with a "C" or higher within the last five years.
+Human Anatomy and Physiology II Lecture & Lab - 4 Credits Prerequisite: Required BIOL 2210C with a "C" or higher within the

+Prerequisite: Required BIÓL 2210C with a "C" or higher within the last five years.
 BIOL 2210C is a prerequisite and cannot be taken concurrently with BIOL 2225C.